 He enrolled in Potomac State College, majoring in Journalism.
 Tyler was photo editor of the school newspaper for three years and won an award for his work in the paper.
 Tyler moved on to West Virginia University and graduated with a Bachelors in Journalism.
 He currently lives in Charleston, West Virginia, with his wife Amy and daughters Hadleigh, Molly, and son Maclane.
 He is the Photographer for the West Virginia Department of Commerce.

-As a commercial photographer for hire, Tyler offers a decade of experience in both the fine art and advertising business.
+As a commercial photographer and section 107 licensed drone pilot for hire, Tyler offers a decade of experience in both the fine art and advertising business.
 He can visualize imagery that tell your story and make an impact with your target audience.